 In an office setting, people go from sitting at the desk to sitting in a meeting room, to sitting in the coffee area, to sitting for lunch, back to sitting at the desk, then sit in the bus/tube/car home, to sit in front of the TV.
 Then at the table for dinner then to lie in bed, day in day out.

-The body is designed to move in all directions that is meant to and if it doesn’t it will lose the ability to move with ease and it will hurt!
+The body is designed to move (organically) regularly and if it doesn’t it will complain in the form of aches and pains.

-Something that would help, would be to have a couple of different chairs that allows you to change sitting positions every so often during the day as well as a standing desk.
+Something that would help, is to have a couple of different chairs that allows you to change sitting position every so often during the day as well as a standing desk.